isaacbernat/presentations/optimise/pycon_se_2019_version/final.md

 ???
+# TODO mention that CO0 vs CO3 range from 1.5x to 6x
+# TODO rewrite comments to match updated plot

 These are the updated timings.
 We are measuring 100k Ns, not just 1 like before.
 We need to zoom out so much to see the last values under 1 second.
 I think the next one is easier to interpret.

 ---